Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

 Meeting the parents is a huge milestone in any serious relationship.
 The timing is a personal decision based on a number of individual, relationship, and cultural factors.
-In some cases, you may both feel completely confident and ready.
+In some cases, both romantic partners may feel completely confident and ready.
 In others, the appropriate time might be more difficult to assess.
-However, answering yes to the five questions below is a signal it may be the right time for you.
+However, answering yes to the following five questions can signal it could be the right time for you:

 1) Are you without a doubt a couple?
 2) Have you met his friends?
 3) Has he met your friends and/or family?
 4) Are you in an exclusive and serious relationship?
 5) Do you believe your relationship is going somewhere, and have you both communicated these feelings on some level?

-Now that you’ve established the timing is right, planning out a strategy will make meeting his parents less stressful and more exciting.
+Now that you’ve established the timing is right, planning a strategy will make meeting his parents less stressful and more exciting.
 Although it’s OK to be nervous and wonder if the timing is right, the more relaxed and empowered you feel, the better the first meeting will go.

-You can ensure you’re making a good first impression by avoiding common mistakes, such as clinging to your phone; drinking too much; putting down or fighting with your boyfriend in front of his family; dressing inappropriately, appearing judgmental, fake, or disingenuous; lying; showing up late; commenting on his ex; and being culturally insensitive.
+You can ensure you’re making a good first impression by avoiding common mistakes such as clinging to your phone, drinking too much, or dressing inappropriately.
+I’d also recommend not putting down or fighting with your partner with family members present.
+And, please, show up on time.

 Understand that your partner is most likely nervous, too, so approaching this step as a team and supporting each other will make your relationship stronger.
 Communicate with your partner about the expectations for the meeting, and take the time to learn about his or her family background.